-Instruction 3 L Hours per week Duration of SEE 3 Hours SEE 60 Marks CIE 40 Marks Credits 3
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-- Exposed with the basic rudiments of business intelligence system. - Understand the architectural aspects behind Business Intelligence - Understand data science, data visualization dashboard design, performance dashboard and future of BI. - Implement the business intelligence life cycle and the techniques used in it. - Exposed with different visualization, data analysis tools and techniques
+- 1 Exposed with the basic rudiments of business intelligence system. - 2 Understand the architectural aspects behind Business Intelligence - 3 Understand data science, data visualization dashboard design, performance dashboard and future of BI. - 4 Implement the business intelligence life cycle and the techniques used in it. - 5 Exposed with different visualization, data analysis tools and techniques

-- 1. Understand the concepts and components of Business Intelligence (BI) and Decision support systems. - Analyze how BI will help an organization and whether it will help yours.
+- 1. Understand the concepts and components of Business Intelligence (BI) and Decision support systems. - 2.
+Analyze how BI will help an organization and whether it will help yours. - 3.
 Identify the technological architecture that makes up BI systems - 4.
 Use the tools that make up BI (data science). - 5.
 Plan the implementation of a BI system